Cashing in on termed out: Ron Richards’ non-reform bill

 Rex Sinquefield wrote a $1 million check to Bev Randles for her

-lieutenant governor campaign's exploratory committee
+lieutenant governor campaign's exploratory committee.
+Democrats have

 insisted that campaign contributions should be part of any ethics reform